Prachachart/CG-CSPM-TagRuleset/README.md

 - Support input Parameter (Maybe via CLI or GUI)
 - Browse JSON File from Directory
 - GSL Logic Bug Fixed

+Remark
+-
+As this code is develop by myself with hope that can help anyone to use Cloudguard CSPM easier.

+By the way this project is work as best effort basis - so please bear with any bug occurred and please recheck and verify result by yourselves.

+Hope this help.